maryann-xu/stats220/README.md

 # **Stats 220 Semester 1 2024**
 ## *For projects attached to this course*

-1. Feel free to follow
+Feel free to follow, or watch this repository.
-2. Or watch this repository
-3. You can also connect to me on [LinkedIn](https://www.linkedin.com/in/maryann-x-b2907a293/)

-Things I like:
-* Crochet
-* Ballet
-* Taylor Swift!

 I am studying:
 *BSc in Applied Statistics and Psychology at the University of Auckland*